mattrich98/Portfolio/README.md

 But I might not do some things, because if I can't click/press something on a mobile device

 Change background image as takes long to load

+Make navigation bar smaller, to position about me area to middle